mrpozzi/mrpozzi.github.io/_drafts/2018-10-22-which-half.md

 ## Attribution & Incrementality

-In order to fairly estimate the ROI we need to be able to attribute incremental purchases to the campaign that caused them.
+In order to fairly estimate the ROAS (Return Of Ad Spend) we need to be able to attribute incremental purchases to the campaign that caused them.
 We're not interested in reaching people that would purchased organically (i.e. on their own), but to reach people that would have not purchased had they not been reached by our ad.
 The difference between the two is the one between correlation and causation and can be exploited by targeting mechanisms.
 If we don't distinguish between organic and incremental purchases, a targeting algorithm would be rewarded for characterizing and targeting users that are more likely to buy, which would be "preaching to the choir".

 What we want from our online campaigns is to reach those people that are to be convinced and to convince them to buy our product.